By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 There are plenty of stories of famous artistic and creative people who had periods of high energy sometimes coupled with risky behavior followed by periods of deep depression.
 The energetic periods may fuel creativity but in the full-on manic episodes, the person is no longer able to stay focused long enough to complete projects.

-The artistic fields have had a disproportionate share of individuals with mood swings who became alcoholic, addicted or suicidal.
+The artistic fields have had a disproportionate share of individuals with mood swings who became alcoholics, addicted, or suicidal.
 The really productive artists, in the long run, learn to manage their moods with or without help and they keep their emotions in bounds.

 See also posts on Hyperthymic Temperament, Bipolar Disorder, and Mania.